Release Date: August 16th, 1985.

 There are lots of reasons why ROTLD is such a great movie, but here are the big ones:

-- Tarman was brilliant, and stands to day as one of, if not the best zombies ever put to film.
+- Tarman was brilliant, and stands to this day as one of, if not the best zombies ever put to film.

 - Clu Gulager, James Karen, and Don Calfa were perfect in their roles, bringing both class and humor to the production.

 - The zombies were fantastic, both in form and function, and the fact that they talked made them even more terrifying.
+The fact that the zombies in this movie run actually makes them scarier.

 - ROTLD is the movie that introduced the idea that zombies prefer to eat brains as opposed to just flesh.